-One of the pillars on which modernday Russia was built on has become shaky and unstable.
-As the world's number one country regarding proven natural gas reserves and continually alternating with Saudi Arabia as the top oil producer Russia has managed in the last 15 years to rebuild and regrow economically, politically and geopolitically-wise due to energy exports mainly to Europe (almost 40% Europe's consumption gas imported from the Federation).
+One of the pillars on which modern-day Russia was built on has become shaky and unstable.
+As the world's number one country regarding proven natural gas reserves and continually alternating with Saudi Arabia as the top oil producer Russia has managed in the last 15 years to rebuild and regrow economically, politically and geopoliticallywise due to energy exports mainly to Europe (almost 40% of Europe's gas consumption is imported from the Russian Federation).
 The energy sector is far more than a commercial asset for Moscow, it has been one of the pillars of Russia's stabilization and increasing strength for more than a century thus making energy security the main issue of the National Security Strategy.
-But the energy map of Europe and of the world for that matter is changing and we can see trends indicating new lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2006:262:0001. .., p.
-10

-1 EU (2006) Decision No. 1364/2006/EG of the European Parliament and of the Council of 6 September 2006 laying down guidelines for trans-European energy networks, Brussels: EU; under: http://eurproducers, and new exporters, not large enough to replace Russia as a global supplier but strong enough to drastically reduce imports designated countries and cumulatively decreasing export revenues Gazprom.
-New elements on the energy market like shale gas (especially in eastern and central Europe), green energy or even EU's Third Energy Package - used by member countries eliminate decrease even or Gazprom's monopole form their internal markets - has determined Moscow to cutting natural gas prices to Europe while revenue projections are declining starting September 2012.
+But the energy map of Europe and of the world for that matter is changing and we can see trends indicating new producers, and new exporters, not large enough to replace Russia as a global supplier but strong enough to drastically reduce imports in designated countries and cumulatively decreasing export revenues for Gazprom.
+New elements on the energy market like shale gas (especially in eastern and central Europe), green energy or even EU's Third Energy Package used by member countries to decrease or even eliminate Gazprom's monopole form their internal markets - has determined Moscow to cutting natural gas prices to Europe while revenue projections are declining starting September 2012.